Pratap0120/Deep-Learning-mini-prj/README.md

-Here's how you can integrate your GitHub, LinkedIn, and email into the README for a professional and approachable look:

----

 # My Deep Learning Journey 🚀

 Welcome to my deep learning practice repository!
 This is where I document my learning journey, experiments, and small projects in deep learning.